 But no law can replicate what you are watching.
 You see two people alone in a crowded room.
 She is kissing his feet.
 And the young Rabbi does not stop her.
-It is as if he knew, each kiss is resurrecting a dead place in her heart.
-What is beautiful and pure elicits whispers of defilement and disgust.
+It is as if he knew, each kiss is resurrecting a dead place in her heart, each tear removelicits whispers of defilement and disgust.
 You barely hear the words, they are drowned out by the love.
 Love so real that you try to imagine its feeling, but you can't; and you want it, but don't even know what it is.
 The love in this moment is holy.